antanandia33/Speaker_Recognition_EEC_201_Project/README.md

 For the Cepstrum step, the MFCCs are calculated after the filter banks by applying Discrete Cosine Transform (DCT) to get a compressed representation of the filter banks.
-This converts the mel spectrum coefficients to time domains and results in the MFCCs.
+This converts the mel spectrum coefficients to time domain and outputs the MFCCs.
 Sinusoidal liftering was done after this to improve the speech recognition with noisy signals by de-emphasizing higher MFCCs.